antonblaise/persona-ai/README.md

         ...
         login_page_image = "./public/<login background image file>"
         ```
-        Then, go to `en-US.json` and edit this part to change the browser tab name:
+        Then, go to `en-US.json` and edit this part to change the login page wordings:
         ```
         "auth": {
             "login": {
-                "title": "<browser tab name>",
+                "title": "<welcome message>",
+                "form": {
                 ...
         ```